Joe-Collins-1986/minesweeper/README.md

       <summary style="font-weight:bold">Username</summary>
    <br>

    Set a requirement for the user to enter a username.
-This username is passed through the functions and used in the scorebaord update if the user wins a game.
+This username is passed through the functions and used in the scoreboard update if the user wins a game.

-   Upon playing a new game following a win or loss the user will not be required to re-enter their username.
+   Upon playing a new game following a win or a loss the user will not be required to re-enter their username.

    ---

    #### Username format
-   To appear consistantly on the scoreboard each username was set to be 10 characters long.<br>
+   To appear consistently on the scoreboard each username was set to be 10 characters long.<br>
    This was achieved by running a while loop that added a space to the end of the word until it's length equalled 10.

       while len(user_name) < 10: